 An aspiring nurse practitioner must also earn a bachelor’s degree because it’s the stepping stone for graduate studies.

 You should concentrate on nursing or a related field in your undergraduate program.

 It will help you garner enough clinical experience and prepare you for the journey ahead.

-A bachelor program is a prerequisite to an NP program because you’ll learn essential skills such as community health, management, supervision, research, quantitative, and communication skills that will make you succeed as a nurse practitioner.
+A bachelor’s program is a prerequisite to an NP program because you’ll learn essential skills such as community health, management, supervision, research, quantitative, and communication skills to succeed as a nurse practitioner.

 If you want to fast-track the process, put in for a BSN program immediately after high school.